 You can also love your "bad" colors by using them in your house.
 If you can’t live without with that funky vintage barkcloth in that shade of grey that looks positively ghastly on you, let your windows wear it in all of its retro glory.

-As you utilize your new color palette, there will be an adjustment period as you retrain your eye to find your colors.
+As you use your new color palette, there will be an adjustment period as you retrain your eye to find your colors.
 At first, you might even mourn the loss of some of your old favorites.
 But the benefits of defining your palette far outweigh these new constraints.
 You’ll begin to feel more confident in what you wear and more focused in your spending.
 You’ll be able to make clear-headed decisions based on what really works for you, not just what’s trendy.
 You will feel empowered to look your best in your own creations.
 At the end of the day, isn’t that why we all sew?

 - Association of Image Consultants International: Find a color consultant